What is an invasive species?

 Aquatic Invasive Species or Aquatic Hitchhikers are species of plants and animals not native to our watershed.
-You can read more about these species on the New Hampshire Fish and Game website.
-Luckily, in our watershed, we have a dedicated group of volunteers who act as citizen scientists, helping the Wentworth Watershed Association to identify and respond to the invasive species that can appear.
+You can read more about these species on the New Hampshire Department of Environmental Services website.
+Luckily, in our watershed, we have a dedicated group of volunteers who act as citizen scientists, helping the Wentworth Watershed Association to identify and respond to the invasive species as they apear.
 Below you can see photos snapped by Colin Ross, a member of our Dive Team.

 The introduction of non-indigenous invasive aquatic plant species to New Hampshire’s waterbodies has been on the rise.
 These invasive aquatic plants are responsible for habitat disruption, loss of native plant and animal communities, reduced property values, impaired fishing and degraded recreational experiences, and high control costs.
 Once established, invasive species are difficult and costly to remove.